heyjiani/scheduler/README.md

 ## Features

-Users can navigate to a day of their choosing and add an appointment to one of the available time slots (up to 5 slots per day).
+Users can navigate to a day of their choosing and add an appointment to one of the available time slots.
 ![Add new appointment](https://github.com/heyjiani/scheduler/blob/master/docs/scheduler-ui-add.gif?raw=true)

 Users can edit an existing appointment by clicking the Edit button.
 They have the option of updating both the student name and the chosen interviewer.